 Back to Top

 BPA is used in the production of polycarbonate containers.
-Polystyrene #6 and Bisphenol-A have nothing to do with one another.
-Bisphenol-A is not used, directly or indirectly, in the manufacture of Dart polystyrene products.
+Polystyrene #6, Polypropylene #5, PET #1 and Bisphenol-A have nothing to do with one another.
+Bisphenol-A is not used, directly or indirectly, in the manufacture of any Dart products.

 There is a misconception that “plastics in general are unsafe to use in the microwave.”
-Dart has literature (M-334) and several links in the Environment section of our website addressing best practices for use of plastics in a microwave oven.
+Dart has literature (M-334) and a section of our website addressing best practices for use of plastics in a microwave oven.

 Dart is a member of the Plastics Foodservice Packaging Group, which is a part of the American Chemistry Council.
 The American Chemistry Council has addressed the erroneous information in hopes of contradicting these unscientific assertions and untruths.
 A special website--www.factsonplastic.com--has been developed to assist in answering some of the questions that have been raised.
 Visit the website provided above to see the information that is available.